eclipse/packages/charts/hono/README.md

 #### Helm client

-The chart can be installed using Helm versions 2 (2.15 or later) or 3.
+The chart can be installed using Helm version 3.1 or later.
-Helm 3 is recommended because it doesn't require installation of any additional components to the cluster like Helm 2 did (in particular the *Tiller* component).

-The command lines used below are based on Helm 3 syntax.
-Please refer to the Helm 2 documentation for the corresponding Helm 2 command line parameters.

 ## Installing the chart